OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 .. figure :: media/tlm-add-submodels.png

-  Adding sub-models to the double pendulum MetaModel.
+  Adding sub-models to the double pendulum composite model.

 Fetching Submodels Interface Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To retrieve list of TLM interface data for sub-models, do any of the following methods:

-- Click **fetch interface points button** (|interface-data|) from the toolbar (requires a MetaModel to be active in ModelWidget)
+- Click **fetch interface points button** (|interface-data|) from the toolbar (requires a composite model to be active in ModelWidget)

 .. |interface-data| image:: media/omedit-icons/interface-data.*
-  :alt: MetaModel Interface Data Icon
+  :alt: Composite Model Interface Data Icon
   :height: 14pt

-- Right click the MetaModel in the **Library Browser** and choose **Fetch Interface Data** from the popup menu (see :numref:`tlm-library-browser-popup-menu`).
+- Right click the composite model in the **Library Browser** and choose **Fetch Interface Data** from the popup menu (see :numref:`tlm-library-browser-popup-menu`).

 :numref:`tlm-fetch-interface-progress` will appear in which you will be able to see the progress information